2026 Plan Ahead: Must-attend events for every month in Chattanooga

 May | Running of the Chihuahuas

-There’s just nothing quite like gathering with the community to see chihuahuas racing at the First Horizon Pavilion + the costume contest is pretty great, too.
-Stay tuned for this year’s date announcement.
+There’s just nothing quite like gathering with the community to see chihuahuas racing at the First Horizon Pavilion, and the costume contest is pretty great, too.
+This year’s event is slated for Saturday, May 2.

 June | Make Music Day